Towards Metrical Reconstruction of Human Faces: Face Tracking

 Based on our shape estimate, we demonstrate optimization-based face tracking on monocular RGB input sequences.
 To model the non-rigid deformations of the face, we use the linear expression basis vectors and the linear blendskinning of the FLAME~\cite{flame} model, and use a linear albedo model~\cite{flametexture} to reproduce the appearance of a subject in conjunction with a Lambertian material assumption and a light model based on spherical harmonics.
 We adapt the analysis-by-synthesis scheme of Thies et al.~\cite{face2face}.
 Instead of using a multi-frame model-based bundling technique to estimate the identity of a subject, we use our one-shot shape identity predictor.
 We initialize the albedo and spherical harmonics based on the same first frame using the energy:

 where $\boldsymbol{\phi}$ is the vector of unknown parameters we are optimizing for.
 The energy terms $E_{dense}(\boldsymbol{\phi})$ and $E_{reg}(\boldsymbol{\phi})$ measure the dense color reproduction of the face ($\ell_1$-norm) and the deviation from the neutral pose respectively.
 The sparse landmark term $E_{lmk}(\boldsymbol{\phi})$ measures the reproduction of 2D landmark positions (based on Google's mediapipe~\cite{kartynnik2019realtime,grishchenko2020attention} and Face Alignment \cite{bulat2017far}).
 The weights $w_{dense}$, $ w_{lmk}$ and $w_{reg}$ balance the influence of each sub-objectives on the final loss.
 In the first frame vector $\boldsymbol{\phi}$ contains the 3DMM parameters for albedo, expression, and rigid pose, as well as the spherical harmonic coefficients (3 bands) that are used to represent the environmental illumination \cite{envmap}.
-After this initialization, the albedo parameters are fixed and unchanged throughout the sequence tracking.
+After initialization, the albedo parameters are fixed and unchanged throughout the sequence tracking.

-\paragraph{Optimization.} Our prototype is implemented in PyTorch and uses Adam~\cite{adam} to optimize the objective function \Cref{eq:objective_function}.
+\paragraph{Optimization.} We optimize the objective function \Cref{eq:objective_function} using Adam~\cite{adam} in PyTorch.
 While recent soft-rasterizers~\cite{liu2019softras,ravi2020pytorch3d} are popular, we rely on a sampling based scheme as introduced by Thies et al.~\cite{face2face} to implement the differentiable rendering for the photo-metric reproduction error $E_{dense}(\boldsymbol{\phi})$.
 Specifically, we use a classical rasterizer to render the surface of the current estimation.
 The rasterized surface points that survive the depth test are considered as the set of visible surface points $\mathcal{V}$ for which we compute the energy term $E_{dense}(\boldsymbol{\phi}) = \sum_{i \in \mathcal{V}} |I(\pi(\boldsymbol{R} \cdot p_i(\boldsymbol{\phi}) + \boldsymbol{t})) - c_i(\boldsymbol{\phi})|$ where $p_i$ and $c_i$ being the $i$-th vertex and color of the reconstructed model, and $I$ the RGB input image.